This article is sponsored by CloudV, the official cloud portable vaporizer pen store.

 As medical and recreational cannabis legalization becomes more common in the US, one is faced with the question of how to consume.
 While combustion methods such as smoking have been commonplace for some time, the last two decades have seen an increased demand for vaporization.

 Many consumers are attracted to vapor for a simple reason: researchers feel it’s one of the healthiest consumption methods because they believe that combusting cannabis creates toxins — including some carcinogens — that disturb the respiratory system.
-Vaporization, on the other hand, is a smokeless method that heats cannabis at a much lower temperature, releasing cannabinoids and terpenes into a vapor without the harmful byproducts.
+Vaping, on the other hand, is a smokeless method that heats cannabis at a much lower temperature, releasing cannabinoids and terpenes into a vapor without the harmful byproducts.

 Depending on the type of vaporizer, dried cannabis flower or concentrates can be used.

 How Does Vaporization Work?